Yamato-Security/hayabusa/README-English.md

 Hayabusa is not intended to be a replacement for tools like [Evtx Explorer](https://ericzimmerman.github.io/#!index.md) or [Event Log Explorer](https://eventlogxp.com/) for more deep-dive analysis but is intended for letting analysts get 80% of their work done in 20% of the time.

 ## Threat hunting
-Hayabusa currently has 1146 sigma and 43 hayabusa detection rules with more rules being added regularly.
+Hayabusa currently has over 1000 sigma rules and around 50 hayabusa rules with more rules being added regularly.
 The ultimate goal is to be able to push out hayabusa agents to all Windows endpoints after an incident or for periodic threat hunting and have them alert back to a central server.

 # About the development
  First inspired by the [DeepBlueCLI](https://github.com/sans-blue-team/DeepBlueCLI) Windows event log analyzer, we started in 2020 porting it over to Rust for the [RustyBlue](https://github.com/Yamato-Security/RustyBlue) project, then created sigma-like flexible detection signatures written in YAML, and then added a backend to sigma to support converting sigma rules into our hayabusa rule format.